 Tourism is the world's largest industry and makes a major contribution to the economies of most developed and developing countries.
-Tourism as important socio-economical phenomenon that characterizes with distinctly largeness and dynamic development, results with many positive direct as well as indirect economical effects.
-That is a measure for possibilities increasing of of encouragement of the total economical development through development.
+Tourism as an important socio-economical that characterizes phenomenon with largeness distinctly and dynamic development, results with many positive direct as well as indirect economical effects.
+That is a measure for increasing of possibilities of encouragement of the total economical development through tourism development.
 Tourism generates income from consumption of goods and services by tourists as well as from taxes of the tourism industry, provides employment in services related to tourism, also creates jobs in the tertiary sector and generates growth of primary and secondary sectors of the industry as result of multiplicative effect.
-In this context especially are small and medium tourism important enterprises which dominate in the tourist destinations according to their number, originating a variety of benefits for the tourism destinations by providing direct contact with tourists and by encouraging tourists for spending in a local community.
+In this context especially are important small and medium tourism enterprises which dominate in the tourist destinations according to their number, originating a variety of benefits for the tourism destinations by providing direct contact with tourists and by encouraging tourists for spending in a local community.